JDmocho/DDT-with-Python-Selenium/readme.md

 You can easly install it on Ubuntu:

-Python 3.x
+###Python 3.x

-`sudo apt install python3-pip`

-`pip3 install selenium`
+`pip install -r requirements.txt`

 You also need to install ChromeDriver

+`sudo ln -s /your_project_folder/DDT-with-Python-Selenium/chromedriver /usr/bin`

 The folder structure for exemple looks like: